— Topics —

 Contents

-- Recent trends in dieting and obesity
+1. Recent background on dieting and obesity

-1. Recent trends in dieting and obesity
+1. Recent background on dieting and obesity

-(1) In 1992, a panel of experts convened by the U.S. National Institutes of Health concluded: “With continued participation in weight-loss programs conducted in controlled settings, participants typically lose about 10% of their body weight.
-However, within one year after weight loss, one-third to two-thirds of the weight is regained, and within five years, almost all of it is regained [1].”
+(1) In 1992, a panel of experts convened by the U.S. National Institutes of Health concluded that, with continued participation in weight-loss programs conducted in controlled settings, participants typically lose about 10% of their body weight.

-In addition, studies on long-term outcomes have shown that at least one-third of dieters regain more weight than they lost [2], raising concerns that dieting may paradoxically be promoting exactly the opposite of what it is intended to achieve[2,3].
+Studies on long-term outcomes have also shown that at least one-third of dieters regain more weight than they lost [2].
+This has raised concerns that dieting may, paradoxically, produce outcomes that are directly opposite to its original purpose [2,3].

 (3) As of 1998, Americans spent over $33 billion annually on diet-related products and services [8].
-Nevertheless, the prevalence of obesity (BMI ≥ 30) has steadily increased—from 30.5% in 2000 to 35.7% in 2010, and 42.4% in 2018 [9].
+Nevertheless, the prevalence of obesity has steadily increased from 30.5% (2000) to 35.7% (2010) and 42.4% (2018) [9].

 Table 1: Trends in the prevalence of dieting in the U.S.

-Table 2: Prevalence of weight loss attempts by BMI category (2013,UK)
+Table 2: Prevalence of weight loss attempts (2013,UK)

 Photo Credit: Freepik (photo by Prostooleh)